By Adam Jusko, ProudMoney.com, firstname.lastname@example.org

 Now that you know carrying a credit card balance and paying interest makes no sense, what should you do to make sure your credit utilization ratio is always low when it gets reported?
 Well, as mentioned already, you can charge fewer purchases in relation to your available credit, keeping that percentage below 10% or even 5%.
 However, if you have very low available credit and it’s difficult to keep utilization low, you also have the option to make multiple payments on your credit card each month, to guarantee that the reported balance will always make you look good and responsible.

-For example, say you have $1000 in available credit and a $300 balance.
+For example, say you have a $1000 credit limit and a $300 balance.
 You could make a mid-month payment of $250 to get your balance back down to $50.
 That way, you still show a small balance and good utilization ratio when the balance is reported.
 Then — and we can’t be more clear about this — pay off the FULL balance when your card payment becomes officially due later in the month.

 I hope you can now see that paying credit card interest is never necessary to build good credit.
 Question?
 Leave it in the comments section below and I will try to reply ASAP.